 - Forest Hill Montessori – a private day care nursery.

 |Council tax band||Council tax charge for 2021-2022||Value of property on 1 April 1991|

 |B||£1,356.15||£40,001 to £52,000|

 Discovery is part of the excitement in finding a new home.
 At Stanfords, we are full of useful and interesting information about the locality.
 We are here to answer your questions to make sure you’re fully informed when making such a big decision.

 To speak to a local Lettings and Estate Agent in Forest Hill that can really help, call Stanfords on 02086996778.Contact Stanfords

 Call the office and chat to one of our consultants about your needs, we're happy to chat through the benefits of moving locally and your needs.

 We do our best to make sure that it’s the relevant properties to your search that will be sent to you; however, we try to show a little diversity in case something grabs your attention.
 At times we will call you to check that you are still looking and make sure that your criteria haven’t changed.

-We are available for appointments 6 days a week and will do our best to arrange viewings for you during the daytime so you get to see the property and locality clearly.
-We don't believe 'Virtual viewings' are true reflections or provide all the visual and physical information that you need to get a clear picture about a property, its immediate surroundings and general locality.
+We are available for appointments six days a week and will do our best to arrange viewings for you during the daytime so you get to see the property and locality clearly.
+We don't believe 'that virtual viewings' are true reflections or provide all the visual and physical information that you need to get a clear picture about a property, its immediate surroundings and general locality.

 We will walk you through the step by step process of moving forwards with a property whether it be Sales or Lettings.